openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 	+  DOES NOT work with the original RileyLink.
 	+  May not work with RileyLink alternatives.
+	+  Enabled - Reports the current battery level for supported pod communication devices.
+	+  Disabled - Reports a value of n/a.
 * **\*DST/Time zone detect on enabled:** allows for time zone changes to be automatically detected if the phone is used in an area where DST is observed.

 Actions (ACT) Tab